NinoRisteski/HubermanAnswers/README.md

 * For creating the visuals for the project.

 Photo Credits:
 * The main photo of Andrew Huberman is not mine.
-All credits go to [Huberman Lab.](https://www.hubermanlab.com/)
+Photo credits go to [Huberman Lab.](https://www.hubermanlab.com/)

 *This project is created for experimental purposes only and is not affiliated with Dr. Andrew Huberman.
 It is not intended for commercial use.*